1416 Sweet Home Rd. Suite 1. Amherst NY 14228

 I am a master therapist.
 I have mentored, coached, and provided therapy to numerous therapists.
 I provide training and consultation to multiple agencies.
-I teach in the University at Buffalo Graduate School of Social Work and Department of Continuing Education.
+I teach many of the models that I use..

 But what really matters to me more than anything else is personal growth- mine and everyone else's.
 As a practicing Buddhist, I aspire towards the Bodhisattva vow, a version of which is:

 Suffering beings are numberless, I vow to liberate them all.
 Attachment is inexhaustible, I vow to release it all.
 The gates to truth are numberless, I vow to master them all.

 I truly believe that we can all overcome that which holds us back- in terms of mental illness, life stressors, grief, etc, but also in terms of that which keeps us from aspiring to and working towards being free.
 I want to help people- clients or not- to explore the journey towards being truly awake and free.